minetest-mods-camp/minetest_findbiome/README.md

 ## Known bugs and limitations
 - Will only search for biomes in the same height as you.
-- Might teleport you outside the map boundaries if you're close to one.

 ## Authors
 - paramat (MIT License)